MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-whats-new-23h2.md

 The following Kubernetes cluster deployment and management capabilities are available:

-- **Azure RBAC support**: You can now enable Azure RBAC for Kubernetes while creating AKS Arc clusters using Az CLI and ARM templates.
+- **Azure RBAC support**.
+You can now enable Azure RBAC for Kubernetes while creating AKS Arc clusters using Azure CLI and Azure Resource Manager templates.
-- **Taints and labels update**: You can can now update taints and labels during AKS Arc node pool update operation using Az CLI and ARM templates
+- **Taints and labels update**.
+You can can now update taints and labels during an AKS Arc node pool update operation using Azure CLI and Azure Resource Manager templates.
-- **AKS Arc cluster platform metrics & alerts**: You can now view AKS Hybrid cluster metrics (platform metrics) and create metric-based alerts
+- **AKS Arc cluster platform metrics and alerts**.
+You can now view AKS Arc cluster metrics (platform metrics) and create metric-based alerts.
-- **Auto cert repair**: customers can now get certificates auto repaired which are managed by cert- tattoo that are expired when cluster is shut down
+- **Auto cert repair**.
+You can now automatically repair certificates, managed by cert-tattoo, that expired when the cluster was shut down.

 ### Release 2402